volcengine/vikingdb-go-sdk/README.md

 ### Text Embedding

 The `Embedding` operation is used to convert text into vectors.
+Assuming the `client` is created as shown in the quick start:

 ```go
 import (